Walking down Unter den Linden in Berlin is a must!

 Buildings found on Bebelplatz include:

-• The Old Library (Alte Bibliothek): the book collection dates back to 1661 and to accommodate the expanding collection, a high baroque library was constructed between 1775 and 1780, often colloquially referred to by Berliners as a “chest of drawers,” modelled after the Vienna Hofburg.
+• The Old Library (Alte Bibliothek): the book collection dates back to 1661 and to accommodate the expanding collection, a high baroque library was constructed between 1775 and 1780, often referred to by Berliners as a “chest of drawers,” modelled after the Vienna Hofburg.

 • St. Hedwig’s Cathedral: Frederick the Great, authorized the construction of the Berlin version of the Pantheon, a Catholic church, in 1743.
 Unfortunately, it’s been closed for significant restoration since 2018, and it may be some time before its interior can be admired once more.